simplepie/simplepie-ng/README.md

 **SimplePie NG** is a modern, _next-generation_ PHP package for working with syndication feeds.
 It was re-written from the ground-up to take advantage of the changes that have happened in the PHP community since SimplePie was first released in July 2004 for PHP 4.3.

+## How can I contribute?

+**You can't** — at least, not yet.
+I'm still in the _big-bang_ (or _iteration-zero_, or _proof-of-concept_) phase, and I'm not _yet_ looking for code contributions.
+I'm making progress on the ideas that I have, and things are still wildly experimental and unstable.

+If, after reading the existing docs, you have questions or ideas, you can file a feature request or start a discussion thread in GitHub Issues.
+I'm willing to entertain good ideas provided that they are good for professional-grade software engineers.
+My goal is _mostly_ spec-compliance, but adapted to the realities of real-world feeds.

+## What is SimplePie NG, _really?_

+_SimplePie [OG](http://www.urbandictionary.com/define.php?term=OG)_ was created for PHP 4.3 by a person who was brand-new to programming.
+That was me.
+About 6 months into the project, I started receiving a _tremendous_ amount of help from a teenage Scot who had nothing better to do — thanks Geoffrey!

+Over the years I've tried to start this project by forking SimplePie and stripping out as much legacy code as possible.
+Those efforts never made it very far.
+The original codebase grew rapidly and organically over the first 5 years (before I got burned-out and retired from SimplePie development), is extremely complex, not tested or documented nearly well enough, and has been kept alive since 2010 by way of Frankenstein-like patchwork.
+As PHP and its community have matured over the years, and I started to experiment with new approaches to handling such a complex set of tasks as SimplePie performs.

+_SimplePie NG_ is a from-scratch rewrite of SimplePie.
+It starts with a completely different kind of thinking, and more than a decade more experience in software engineering and open-source.
+It is written with a view of PHP from 2017 and beyond, and is being built in such a way that greater community involvement should be far easier from much earlier in the project's life.

 ## Features (planned)

 * Built for professional-grade software engineers.